ByConity/byconity.github.io/docs/SQL语法说明/functions/arithmetic.md

 hidden: false
 createdAt: "2021-07-29T11:53:16.539Z"
 updatedAt: "2021-09-23T03:36:30.482Z"
-categories:
-- Docs
-- SQL_Syntax
 tags:
   - Docs
 ---

 > Notice:
-Some of the examples below are referenced from [ClickHouse Documentation](https://clickhouse.com/docs/en/sql-reference/functions/) but have been adapted and modified to work in ByConity.
+> Some of the examples below are referenced from [ClickHouse Documentation](https://clickhouse.com/docs/en/sql-reference/functions/) but have been adapted and modified to work in ByConity.

 ## abs

 Calculates the absolute value of the number (a).
 That is, if a \< 0, it returns -a.
 For unsigned types it does not do anything.
 For signed integer types, it returns an unsigned number.

 **Syntax**